opentok/opentok-rtc/README.md

    the Stop Receiving Video control in the top menu of the room.
 (You can set this in the config file using the `enableStopReceivingVideo` setting.)

+  * `ENABLE_ROOM_LOCKING` (Optional, defautl value: true).
+Wheter or not to show the Lock Meeting icon to users in the options menu.
+This setting allows users to avoid new participants to join a locked meeting.
 ## Customizing the UI

 For information on how to customize OpenTokRTC's UI, see [CUSTOMIZING-UI.md](CUSTOMIZING-UI.md).